Clamentos/FabRISC/README.md

 ### Compiling from source

 This repository holds the LaTeX source code for the specification.
 The steps to compile are very simple and all is necessary is to compile the "FabRISC_spec.tex" file in the "./src" folder with PDFLaTeX to generate the PDF document.

+#### Disclaimer

+This is just a personal project used as a learning experience so don't expect anything ground breaking, however any kind of feedback is absolutely welcome and needed!